 DIGITAL PROJECT MANAGEMENT: 2) ACTION PLAN

 Now that the post mortem is completed, do not put it aside and forget all the beautiful learning from your latest achievement.
-Roll up your sleeves because it's time to take action!
+Roll up your sleeves because it's time to take action plan!

 WHAT IS IT ABOUT?